mgropp/pdfjumbler/README.md

 * `pdfjumbler.renderer`: sets the renderer plugin (if installed; previous plugins are no longer supported)
 	 * PDFBox: `net.sourceforge.pdfjumbler.pdfbox.PdfRenderer`

-* `pdfjumbler.lookandfeel`: sets the user interface look-and-feel Possible values depend on the installed Swing look-and-feels.
+* `pdfjumbler.lookandfeel`: sets the user interface look-and-feel.
+	Possible values depend on the installed Swing look-and-feels.
 	Run PdfJumbler on the command line and set the property to ? to see a list.

-* `user.language`: sets the program language
+* `user.language`: sets the program language.
 	So far, `de` (German), `es` (Spanish), `ru` (Russian) and `en` (English; default) localizations are available.